sowoi/grafana-nextcloud-audit-dashboard/README.md

 - Access monitoring of public shares
 - Password changes

-This dashboard uses Nextcloud audit logs, which must first be enabled in the Nextcloud configuration und ist nicht mit den normalen Nextcloud logs kompatibel.
+This dashboard uses Nextcloud audit logs, which must first be enabled in the Nextcloud configuration and is not compatible with the normal Nextcloud logs.

+Check out my [website](https://okxo.de/monitor-your-nextcloud-logs-for-suspicious-activities/) to see how to implement the dashboard.\
 This dashboard is posted on [Grafana's dashboards section](https://grafana.com/grafana/dashboards/17971-nextcloud-audit-logs/).